morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

 ![Deploy_to_canary](Configuration_Management_images\Deploy_to_canary.png)

 Step3: If everything is ok in production, then go to Prod stage canary setting to Promote Canary.
 So only the new version in Prod stage.

+### API Gateway throttles

+* API Gateway:
+  - Throttle quota per account, per Region is 10,000 requests per second (RPS) with an additional burst, can be increased
+  - Regional APIs, 600, cannot be increased
+  - Edge-optimized APIs, 120, cannot be increased
+* Usage plan: can define pretty advanced throttling for stage and method, can associated with API key
+* Lambda Function: concurrent 1,000